DBXVII/aigallery/README.md

 ## Technologies used

-- [HTML 5](https://en.wikipedia.org/wiki/HTML5) - The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
+- HTML 5
-- [CSS3]
+- CSS3
-- [Font Awesome]
+- Font Awesome
-- [Github, Giptod and Git]
+- Github, Giptod and Git
 -Javascript for the Top button.

 ---